wjohnson777/Arcade-Game/README.md

 If your hit by an enemy bug the score resets back to '0' and your player is set back to the beginning.

 Once you score '5' points you win the game!

+### Notes

+More features will be added in at a later date.